stJL/RFID-UID-Reverse-to-Wiegand-shifted-16-Decoder/README.md

 * Please ensure that you enter a valid UID code.
 * When using "Copy All Results," the results will be separated by line breaks.

+**Important Notes:**
+* This project is only an investigative tool, and real Wiegand encoding may be more complex.
+* To get accurate Wiegand codes, you need the specifications of your access control system.
+* This project does not include parity bit calculations.

+### Contributions

+Contributions of any kind are welcome!
+If you have any suggestions for improvement or find any bugs, please feel free to submit a Pull Request or Issues.

+### License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.